In life, we meet a variety of people regardless of race, language or religion. Some are fleeting while others form the bedrock of our beliefs.

 Being emotionally and physically present

 This has steadily become a taboo over the years.
-Human beings are a very emotion based species.
+Human beings are very emotion-based species.
 We enjoy intimacy.
-Yet we are living in the times of suspicion and litigation.
+Yet we are living in times of suspicion and litigation.

 Never be afraid to hug you boy or even cry in front of him.
 Our boys need to understand that it’s perfectly alright to feel and show emotional pain in an appropriate manner.
 The habit of bottling it up is one of the primary reasons why the rate of suicide between boys and girls is so wide.